Rocky Flats Plant: 1960s

 Map of Rocky Flats with 903 Area highlighted.

 The 1960s also brought more contamination to the site.
 By 1967, 3500 oilbbl of plutonium-contaminated lubricants and solvents had accumulated on Pad 903.
 A large number of them were found to be leaking, and low-level contaminated soil was becoming wind-borne from this area.
 At least some of the leakage had been detected as early as 1962.
 From 1954-1970, radioactive waste, including the barrels, was moved to Idaho National Laboratory.
 After removing the barrels, it was discovered that the winds, which frequently exceeded 100mph, had moved plutonium contaminated soil off the 903 Area.
 It was then paved over with asphalt in 1969 to prevent further spread of the contaminated soil.
 Later analysis completed in 1999 for the CDPHE estimated that between 6 and 58 curies of plutonium spilled on to Pad 903 soil due to barrel leakage.

 In 1965, there were at least 24 fires at the plant.
 In the worst of these, 400 employees were exposed to airborne plutonium.
 Twenty-five workers received over seventeen times the federal limit for plutonium exposure.

 In 1968, Dow Chemical covered up leaks of tritium through the plant's smokestack.
-They chose not install an alarm system to notify the plant of on going leakage of radioactive material.
+They chose not install an alarm system to notify the plant of ongoing leakage of radioactive material.
 In 1972 the AEC disclosed information about these leaks to the public.
 However, the details as to why there was tritium at Rocky Flats in the first place were classified and remained classified at least through 1992.